 Clinical Significance

-Women should begin an exercise program to improve their pregnancy outcome and the health of the infant.
+Women should begin an exercise program to improve pregnancy outcomes and infant health.
 Weight loss may occur due to a patient who previously had a sedentary lifestyle but has now developed an active one, but it is not the goal during pregnancy.
 It is a possible side effect.
-Proper exercise during pregnancy will help with weight loss after delivery.
+Proper exercise during pregnancy helps with weight loss after delivery.

 Other Issues

 Exercise is considered safe and beneficial in most pregnancies.
 It improves the health of the mother and the well-being of the infant.
-Continued exercise after delivery is recommended to diminish the pregnancy weight gain and overall health of the mother.
+Continued exercise after delivery is recommended to help reduce weight gain during pregnancy and improve the mother's overall health.
 The important thing is that any type of exercise is good during pregnancy.
 Some women may want to join a gym or have an exercise trainer.
 However, one can simply walk for 45 to 60 minutes every day, and that alone is as good as any exercise.
 Swimming is another great exercise that eases the pressure off the lower back.
 However, one should not get carried away with exercise; extreme physical activity is not recommended as this can lead to a fall and jeopardize the health of the fetus.
-As the pregnancy advances, the tolerable amount of exercise will lessen, but one should continue to walk.
+As the pregnancy progresses, the amount of exercise that is tolerable decreases, but one should continue to walk.
 To avoid leg swelling during exercise, wear compression stockings.
-Exercise has repercussions way beyond just pregnancy- regular exercise can relieve stress, allows you to enjoy nature, lose weight, lower your blood pressure and cholesterol, and, more importantly, enhances self-confidence.[1][9][10]
-[Level 5]
+Exercise has repercussions way beyond just pregnancy.
+Regular exercise can relieve stress, help you enjoy nature, help you lose weight, lower your blood pressure and cholesterol, and, more importantly, enhance self-confidence.[1][9][10]

 Enhancing Healthcare Team Outcomes

-There is ample evidence indicating that exercise has many benefits in a healthy pregnant female, both physical and mental.
-As long as the pregnant female has no adverse effects during the pregnancy, almost any type of exercise can be performed- of course- this does require a common-sense approach and avoidance of activities that can lead to falls.
-Since pregnant females are routinely followed up by a prenatal nurse or a primary care provider, these professionals are in the ideal position to educate the patient on the benefits of exercise.
-Also, the pharmacist should use the opportunity to educate pregnant females who visit a retail pharmacy.
-Exercise can be continued as long as the pregnant female feels no adverse effects.
-At the end of the day, the pregnant female should be advised to rest with the legs elevated and wear compression stockings regularly.
+There is ample evidence that exercise offers many benefits for a healthy pregnant woman, both physical and mental.
+As long as the pregnant female has no adverse effects during the pregnancy, almost any type of exercise can be performed; of course, this does require a common-sense approach and avoidance of activities that can lead to falls.
+Since pregnant females are routinely followed by a prenatal nurse or a primary care provider, these professionals are ideally positioned to educate patients about the benefits of exercise.
+Also, the pharmacist should use the opportunity to educate pregnant women who visit a retail pharmacy.
+Exercise can continue as long as the pregnant female experiences no adverse effects.
+At the end of the day, the pregnant female should be advised to rest with her legs elevated and wear compression stockings regularly.

 References